Planetbiru/MagicObject/tutorial.md

 ## Native Query

 MagicObject version 2 introduced native queries as an option in interacting with the database.

+Native queries will provide tremendous efficiency when dealing with large amounts of data because users can write the most efficient queries yet can meet all user needs.

 Native queries can perform several tasks such as:
 1. performing INSERT operations
 2. performing SELECT operations with complex queries such as JOIN, UNION, IF-ELSE, CASE, and others
 3. counting the number of rows without reading the data in detail